workingBen/dont-forget-this-shit/happiness/no_complaining_rule.md

 DISCLAIMER: This is not original work.
 It is a condensed version of a good book by Jon Gordon called "The No Complaining Rule".
-If you like this, his book is available through the link at the bottom of this page. <!---As of Monday, Feb.
-27, 2012 OkCupid Labs has started No Complaining Week.-->
+If you like this, his book is available through the link at the bottom of this page.

 # The No Complaining Rule